ibm-cloud-docs/account/catalog-cross-validation.md

 1. Create a programmatic name of the target account.
 1. Create a display name for the target account.
 The display name appears as a target account option for users that are onboarding products.
 1. Enter the API key for the target account.
 If you need an API key, see [Create an API key](/docs/account?topic=account-userapikey&interface=ui#create_user_key).
-1. Click the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
+1. Select the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
 1. Click **Add** > **Update**.

 Users can now use the added target account to validate and add scans to any product version in the private catalog.